-If I’ve heard the phrase “I don’t know, but I know you don’t know” once, I’ve heard it dozens of times over the years in my apologetics conversations.
-This assertion is usually followed by an accusation of arrogance and a rebuke to walk me back to a proper agnostic posture.
-It’s as if one’s claim to know is an affront to another’s uncertainty.
+I’ve often heard the phrase “I don’t know, but I know you don’t know” in my apologetics conversations.
+An accusation of arrogance and rebuke to walk me back to a proper agnostic posture typically follows.
+It’s as if one’s claim to know is an insult to another’s uncertainty.
 Why is that?
-It’s hard to say exactly, but I suspect the underlying motivations are mostly emotional since it is rarely a tenable philosophical position.
-Let’s take a look at why this phrase ought to be avoided.
+It’s hard to say precisely, but I suspect the underlying motivations are primarily emotional since it is rarely a tenable philosophical position.
+So let’s take a look at why one ought to avoid such phrases.

-The latter two aspects of the tripartite view are relatively clear; you do not know that P if P is false or if you don’t believe it.
-It is the aspect of justification that is somewhat controversial.
+The latter two aspects of the tripartite view are relatively straightforward.
+However, it is the aspect of justification that is controversial.
 What does justification mean?
-Mostly it is good reasoning for believing something.
-What does good reasoning look like?
+Mostly it is sound reasoning for believing something.
+But what is sound reasoning?
 A minimalist response called the deontological view (DV) gives us a place to start by placing a low burden on the knower:

-S is justified in believing that P if and only if S believes that P while it is not the case that S is obliged to refrain from believing that P.
+S is justified in believing that P if and only if S believes that P, while it is not the case that S is obliged to refrain from accepting that P.

-Given this view of justification: I know my keys are hanging downstairs if it is the case they are hanging downstairs, I believe it, and I am not obliged to refrain from believing it.
-What would obligate me to not believe you might wonder?
+Given this view of justification: I know my keys are hanging downstairs; if it is the case they are hanging downstairs, I believe it, and I am not obliged to refrain from accepting it.
+What would obligate me otherwise, you might wonder?
 Some other knowledge acting as a defeater would be an example.
-Say my wife says she sees my keys in the car and not where they usually are.
-If I trust her assessment more than my recollection, then I am obliged not to believe the keys are where I initially thought they were.
+Say my wife says she sees my keys in the car, not where they usually are.
+If I trust her assessment more than my recollection, I am obliged not to believe the keys are where I initially thought they were.

-On the other hand, I would not know it’s raining tomorrow in Tallahassee, even if I believe this proposition and it turns out to rain tomorrow if my sole justification for believing is the prediction of a fortune cookie.
+On the other hand, I would not know it’s raining tomorrow in Tallahassee, even if I believe this proposition and it turns out to rain tomorrow if my sole justification for thinking is the prediction of a fortune cookie.
 I’m obliged to refrain from believing the printed prophecies in fortune cookies.
-Fortune cookies confer no justification in this case, and if it’s my only justification, I don’t have any.
+Fortune cookies confer no justification in this case; if it’s my only justification, I don’t have any.

 There are more rigorous approaches to justification than DV.
 In our current culture of scientism, some form of evidence is often a requirement.
 Does S have evidence for believing that P?
 Is it good evidence?
-These controversial criteria are debatable within the discipline of epistemology and not something I want to get into here.
-Giving the modern skeptic the benefit of the doubt; I’ll concede justification for the kind of knowledge we are discussing requires more than a lack of defeaters obligating me to refrain from believing.
-I’ll go as far here to say justification requires some positive external grounding — a sound argument based on evidence being a good example.
-Now that we have set some terms on what knowledge is, let’s move on to the problem.
+These controversial criteria are debatable within epistemology.
+Giving the modern skeptic the benefit of the doubt, I’ll concede justification for the knowledge we are discussing requires more than a lack of defeaters obligating me to refrain from believing.
+I’ll go as far here to say it needs some positive external grounding — a sound argument based on evidence being a good example.
+Now that we have defined knowledge let’s move on to the problem.

 So how could S’, who doesn’t know that P, know S doesn’t know that P?
-The short answer from the JTB-perspective of knowledge is uncomplicated.
+The short answer from the JTB perspective of knowledge is uncomplicated.
 Leaving out the question of the sincerity of S by assuming S believes that P: S’ would have to know that P is false or that S has no justification.
 Take my example of the car keys.
-Let’s say S’ tells S: “I don’t know if your car keys are hanging downstairs or not, I just know you don’t know that they are hanging downstairs.”
+Let’s say S’ tells S: “I don’t know if your car keys are hanging downstairs or not; I just know you don’t know that they are hanging downstairs.”
 How could S’ know this if she doesn’t know whether or not they are hanging downstairs?
-She can’t solely on the truth-value of P because she doesn’t know whether P is true or false.
+She can’t focus solely on the truth value of P because she needs to know whether P is true or false.
 This truth-value angle is a dead end for S’.

-But let’s imagine S’ took an epistemology class and challenges the justification-claims of S. “Why do you think your keys are hanging downstairs,” she asks?
+But let’s imagine S’ took an epistemology class and challenged the justification-claims of S. “Why do you think your keys are hanging downstairs,” she asks?
 Now S may have all sorts of justification for believing that P (I won’t bore you with examples.)
-Suffice it to say, S might be justified in believing that P. Therefore, S’ has a burden here because she is making the claim to know S is unjustified in believing that P. That burden is not just difficult to satisfy in the car-keys example, but in your typical real-world discussion of complex and controversial topics as well.
-Let’s take a look at something more representative to see what I mean.
+S might be justified in believing that P. Therefore, S’ has a burden here because she is claiming to know S is unjustified in believing that P. That burden is not just challenging to satisfy with the car-keys example but in your typical real-world discussion of complex and controversial topics.
+Let’s look at something more representative to see what I mean.

-S claims the universe has a cause of its existence (P).
-S’ says: “I’ve seen the evidence and arguments and on balance, I don’t know, maybe it does, maybe it doesn’t.
-I just know you don’t know that it does.”
+S claims the universe has a cause for its existence (P).
+S’ says: “I’ve seen the evidence and arguments, and on balance, I don’t know, maybe it does, maybe it doesn’t.
+I merely know you don’t know that it does.”
 S’ freely admits she doesn’t know if P is true or false.
 S’ is agnostic on P. After S tries to persuade S’ with arguments Q…Qn, S’ says: “I find all of your arguments unpersuasive.”
-Now does S’ remaining agnostic and unpersuaded mean S has no justification for believing that P?
+Does S’ remaining agnostic and unpersuaded mean S has no justification for believing that P?
 Not necessarily, and in many cases, not likely.

 Say S gives the following argument Q as justification for P: